- F2 Viessmann Fault Code Meaning and How to fix it

 If you are seeing the Viessmann F2 fault code then we are here to help.
 The F2 Viessmann fault code relates to a faulty central heating pump or blockage, therefore as this is an internal issue with your gas boiler you will need a Gas Safe registered heating engineer to fix the problem

 Inefficient boiler over 10 years old?
-Save on energy bills with a new one – Get a fixed quote here
+Save on energy bills with a new one – Get a fixed price here

 If you are wanting to know why the Viessmann F2 fault code is showing then take a read of our guide now and see what it will take to fix a central heating pump or remove a blockage, often a frozen condensate pipe.

 Viessmann boilers are among the most reliable in the UK however, as boilers get older they don’t last forever and fault codes like the F2 fault can start to show.

 Get an online fixed price in 20 seconds:

 A boiler service is one of the main ways to prevent a Viessmann f2 error code and other cases of a boiler breakdown.
 Book a service for your Viessmann boiler with us now:Book my service

 The Viessmann boiler’s F2 fault code means that the burner in the boiler has stopped working, also known as a boiler lockout and this can be due to a few reasons as listed below and some are worse than others.